SkelliBoi/Humble-Warden/README.md

 1. Inside ModOrganizer, go to the dropdown list at the top right and select "FIX_DLC".
 Then press the Run button next to it.
 This should open the command prompt.

 2. It will ask you to press any button.
 Do so (spacebar is fine).

+## Unlcok LAA for the .exe file

+The .exe file for the base game isn't large address aware.
+The modlist should automatically replace the .exe file with a working one, but just in case it doesn't work, I would recommend using the following program <https://ntcore.com/?page_id=371> to update the launcher ("Just a Humble Warden\Stock Game\bin_ship\daorigins.exe").

 ## Starting the game